pvermees/Plasmatrace/README.md

 ## TUI + REPL

 You can seamlessly switch from the TUI to the REPL and back.
 The following example runs a previous Plasmatrace session (`logs/test.log`) and stores the TUI settings into a variable called `ctrl`.
-Type `summarise(ctrl)` at the REPL to view the contents of this variable.
+Type `ctrl` at the REPL to view the contents of this variable.
 You can manipulate the contents of `ctrl` and sync it with the TUI using the `setPTctrl()` function.

 ```
 julia> PT(logbook="logs/test.log")